retro-dev-rblx/Docs/guides/simple/nice-code.md

 <img width="191" alt="image" src="https://github.com/randompea/Docs/assets/77026708/9ee0b4f4-9659-47cc-9871-53a7113c3143">

 Great!
 It went from something no one could understand to something even new players could understand!
+This makes block scripting more accessible to new comers so they can learn from other people.